mjahidulalam/TSP-Visualiser/README.md

 # Travelling Salesperson Problem Visualizer
 Web app created using Plotly Dash and Flask to help visualise algorithms used to solve the classic Travelling Salesperson problem.
-The algorithms currently implemenmted include the following:
+The algorithms currently implemented include the following:
 - Nearest Neighbor
 - Nearest Insertion
 - Farthest Insertion